The Best Fall Drink Pumpkin Hot Chocolate

 How to Make The Best Pumpkin Hot Chocolate

-Whisk constantly and keep the heat at medium — the pumpkin and cocoa can scorch on the bottom if the milk gets too hot.
-If you want it extra silky, give it a quick blitz with an immersion blender before pouring.
+Whisk constantly and keep the heat at medium, because the pumpkin and cocoa can scorch on the bottom if the milk gets too hot.
+However, if you want it extra silky, simply give it a quick blitz with an immersion blender before pouring.

 Whisk the base